Pendle Hill - Girraween

 How does the Pendle Hill - Girraween SA2's median age compare to broader areas?

-At 36 years, Pendle Hill - Girraween is comparable to the Greater Sydney average (37 years) and 2 years younger than the national average (38 years).
+At 37 years, Pendle Hill - Girraween is equal to the Greater Sydney average and similarly aligned with comparable to the national average (38 years).

 What age groups are over-represented in the Pendle Hill - Girraween SA2?